Application Release Automation & ARA Tools

 - Given that the database has state, the best database release automation tools simulate the impact of database changes prior to deployment.
 This is not necessary for application code as it does not have state.

-To achieve more frequent, high quality software releases, organizations will need application release automation and database release automation to ensure that the full software stack and underlying infrastructure is accounted for.
-To learn more about application release automation check out our white paper: The Evolution of Application Release Automation.
+To get more frequent, high quality software releases, organizations will need application release automation and database release automation to ensure that the full software stack and underlying infrastructure is accounted for.
+To learn more about application release automation, check out our white paper: The Evolution of Application Release Automation.